Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

   * `cleanup [--force] [-ns]` [<formulae>]:
     For all installed or specific formulae, remove any older versions from the cellar.
-By default, does not remove out-of-date keg-only brews, as other software may link directly to specific versions.
+By default, does not remove out-of-date keg-only formulae, as other software may link directly to specific versions.
 In addition old downloads from the Homebrew download-cache are deleted.

-    If `--force` is passed, remove out-of-date keg-only brews as well.
+    If `--force` is passed, remove out-of-date keg-only formulae as well.

     If `-n` is passed, show what would be removed, but do not actually remove anything.